InstallCluster

 octeliumctl get gw <GATEWAY_NAME> -o yaml

-Then you can find in the hostname in the output of the above command as follows:
+Now you can find in the hostname field in status.hostname in the YAML output of the above command as follows:

 1